[?] Subscribe To This Site

 It seems that the safest thing is to keep one's ferrets inside and not to allow strangers to pet it.

-When you take your ferret for its vaccination, please be aware that it might have an allergic reaction so it's a good idea to wait for at least 30 minutes in the vet's office just in case.
+When you take your ferret for its vaccination, please be aware that it might have an allergic reaction so it’s a good idea to wait for at least 30 minutes in the vet’s office just in case and make sure you monitor your ferret for several hours afterwards, just in case!

-More information about Rabies & ferrets can be found on the following sites…
+More information about Rabies and Ferrets can be found on the following sites…

 Rabies and the Domestic Ferret